superfunc/benchviz/readme.md

 This tool utilizes git to do diffing, if you don't have it installed that feature will be turned off.
 Every other dependency is installed through cargo.

-#### TODO
-- [x] Running benchmarks.
-- [x] Saving results to json.
-- [x] Reading config/results from json.
-- [x] CLI parsing setup.
-- [x] Caching source changes.
-- [x] Generating git diffs.
-- [ ] Ensure the binary is built with gbench?.
-- [ ] Add more error handling around erroneous output.
-- [x] Clean up redundancy in io.rs around reading configs.
-- [x] Handle git not being installed on the system.
-- [ ] Use a git library instead of subprocess?
-- [ ] Handle the directory and/or binary being moved
-- [ ] Handle the output of the program not being valid
-- [ ] Handle user trying to run when the git hash hasn't changed
-- [ ] Add a progress bar while gbench is running.
-- [ ] Plotting.
-    - [x] Add basic SVG generation for plotting.
-    - [ ] Add legend explaining colors for SVG output.
-    - [ ] Generating full markdown or html reports.